Things To Do

 Corsica’s delightful take on cheesecake isn’t the only thing that uses chestnut flour.
 In fact, this is now an essential ingredient in many Corsican desserts, harkening back to the 16th century when every landowner had to plant four trees per year – one of them being a chestnut tree.

-Today, chestnut flour is used in everything from breads and pastas to porridge and pastries, including Flan a la Farine de Chataigne.
+Today, chestnut flour is used in a wide range of Corsican dishes, from bread and pasta to porridge and pastries, including Flan a la Farine de Chataigne.
 This special type of Corsican flan is flavoured with eau de vie – a spirit that translates to mean “water of life”.

 Canistrelli